I am a professional content writer and aspiring author with a passion for the creepier things in life. Stick around to read more from me...

-It is often said that imitation is the highest form of flattery but when it comes to something as personal as a tattoo, I could not disagree with that sentiment more.
+We're all familiar with the saying, ''imitation is the highest form of flattery'', but when it comes to something as personal and individual as a tattoo, I could not disagree with that sentiment more.

-As Tattoo popularity grows, so to does the likelihood of a tattoo being copied for one reason or another.
-While some people truly believe that they are being complimentary to their idols and that somehow this will gain their attention, others are simply ignorant to how unimaginative and disrespectful it is to copy an already existing tattoo.
+Unfortunately, though, as the popularity of body art grows tenfold, so too does the likelihood of a tattoo being copied or ripped off.
+And while some disillusioned people out there seem to genuinely believe that sporting the same ink as their idols (or internet strangers) is a huge compliment and a sure-fire way of gaining their attention or affection, others are simply ignorant to how unimaginative and disrespectful it is to copy an already existing tattoo.

-Although I myself am not a tattoo artist, I can sympathise with how frustrating it must be to have designs that have taken countless hours to create, stolen and used by predominantly inexperienced and lazy ''artists.''
-I use the term ''artist'' loosely as to be an artist involves originality and creativity which are attributes these people are severely lacking.
+While I am not a tattoo artist, as a writer, I can sympathise with how frustrating and disheartening it must be to have designs, which have taken countless hours to create, stolen and used by predominantly inexperienced and lazy ''artists'' whose only goal is to make a quick buck.

-Of course tattoo artists are not the only people affected by copied designs, the original client must then also deal with no longer having a unique piece of body art that they worked with their artist to create initially.
+But of course, tattoo artists are not the only people affected by copied designs.
+The original client must then also deal with no longer having a unique piece of body art, which they more than likely worked with the original artist to create.

-Incorporating some aspects into the design you want is absolutely fine, after all, we all get our ideas from somewhere, very rarely are our thoughts completely original.
-If you want to do more than just take inspiration from some aspects then you should ask the original artists permission and ensure they are okay with it before you proceed with your plans any further.
+For example; there may be some aspects of a certain design that you want to incorporate into your own piece somehow.
+There's nothing wrong with this - after all, we all get our ideas from somewhere and very rarely are our thoughts ever completely original.
+On the flip side, if your heart is set on getting an already-existing design tattooed, then the right thing to do is ask the original artists permission and ensure they are okay with it before you proceed with your plans any further.

 This doesn't just apply to tattoo artists, it applies to any piece of work you see on or offline and want to have a permanent image of on your body.
-Some artists and individuals will be flattered at the thought of having their work tattooed on someone for life and therefore agree, but not everyone will feel that way which is why it is important to check fist.
+Some artists and individuals will be flattered at the thought of having their work tattooed on someone for life and will quickly agree, but not everyone will feel the same way, which is why it is important to check fist.

-Preventing tattoo theft lies mostly in the hands of artists.
-Any reputable and professional Tattoo Artist will refuse to recreate an already existing piece of work regardless of what payment is offered.
+From my perspective, preventing tattoo theft lies, for the most part, at least, in the hands of tattoo artists.
+To clarify: any reputable and professional artist will refuse to recreate an already existing piece of work regardless of what payment is offered.
 However that's not to say that clients have no responsibility and can't be held accountable for tattoo theft.

-We will never be able to fully stop the uninventive from ripping off the designs of others but we can limit the scale of which it occurs.
+Sadly, we will never be able to fully stop the uninventive from ripping off the work of others, but we can still limit the rate at which it occurs.

 - Educating those who are new to the world of tattoos.
 This includes Artists as well as clients.